Matthias Baldwin: Church Builder

 Olivet: adjectival form of Mount Olive, in the Old and New testaments, site of Ascension of Jesus

-Tabor: Old Testament battle site and site of transfiguration of Christ in the New Testament
+Tabor: Old Testament battle site and maybe site of transfiguration of Christ in the New Testament

 Carmel: Old testament site of Elijah's throwdown with the prophets of Baal